Tapas bars and cafes

 Buzzy place with huge list of tapas, including vegetarian options.
 Good croquettes of goat's cheese and walnuts (croquetas de cabrales y nueces) as well as decent (Spanish-style) salads.

-With branches around the city, this ice-cream parlour next to Salvador church, with its distinctive blue façade, has all the fruit flavours you'd expect plus a variety of chocolate ones (including dairy-free) and some historically-inspired tastes: La Medina has orange, ginger and cinnamon.
+This ice-cream parlour next to Salvador church, with its distinctive green sign and Arabic star logo, has all the fruit flavours you'd expect plus a variety of chocolate ones (including dairy-free) and some historically-inspired tastes: La Medina is a Moorish delight of orange, ginger and cinnamon.

 TAPAS BARS & CAFES IN THE ARENAL